Suggested links

 What is fentanyl withdrawal?

-Fentanyl withdrawal is the body and the brain’s reaction to no longer having fentanyl in its system after becoming dependent on or addicted to the substance.
+Fentanyl withdrawal is the body and the brain’s response to no longer having the drug in its system after becoming dependent on or addicted to the substance.

 How long does fentanyl withdrawal last?